 When your citations are consistent, it tells Google and its crawlers that your business does exist and verifies legitimacy.
 Some examples of local citations include:

-- Platforms and review-oriented sites like Google My Business, Facebook, Yelp, etc.
+- Platforms and review-oriented sites like Google Business Profile, Facebook, Yelp, etc.

 - Local business directories geared towards your geographic location or industry/niche

 - Online publications including blogs, news articles, maps, etc.

 You should be adding your business to local directories to increase your ranking in Google Business Profile.
 Business listings will help your citations because these sites give you a high-quality backlink.